d64483912-cmd/scaling-potato/README.md

 # Deep Research - AI-Powered Research Assistant (Web App)

 A full-stack web application for performing iterative, deep research on any topic using AI and web scraping.
-This is a customized version of the [original deep-research project](https://github.com/dzhng/deep-research.git), transformed into a modern web application with a sleek monochrome-dark interface.
+This is a custhttps://scaling-potato.vercel.app/omized version of the [original deep-research project](https://github.com/dzhng/deep-research.git), transformed into a modern web application with a sleek monochrome-dark interface.

 ## ✨ Features